Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Model Architecture and Theoretical Background

 Figure~\ref{fig:cnn} outlines the \textit{final} component of main \textit{learning} part of the algorithm: Q-value approximation using three layers of convolutions~\cite{hausknecht2015deep} together with the proposed $TDDM$ component processing the input.

 The \textit{recurrent} property of the LSTM component~\cite{hochreiter1997long} applied just before the output layer in Figure \ref{fig:cnn} is responsible for processing activations \textit{through time} allowing the ANN to infer on the transitional information from the past states.
-This context of previous states and actions is crucial in leaning algorithms defined over POMDP as it provides a way to disambiguate the states of the environment.
-In order to achieve this, LSTM layer shown in Figure~\ref{fig:cnn} \textit{recurrently} connects with the previous $n$ LSTM layers processing $n$ previous agent's states.
+This context of previous states and actions is crucial in leaning algorithms defined over POMDP, as it provides a way to disambiguate the states of the environment.
+In order to achieve this, LSTM layer shown in Figure~\ref{fig:cnn} \textit{recurrently} connects with the $n$ LSTM layers that process $n$ previous agent's states.
 The presentation of the architecture of a LSTM is out of the scope of this work; we only mention that the basic working principle behind it is a \textit{recurrent neural network} propagation of a \textit{hidden state} $H$ through the layers.

 To appreciate the contribution of the LSTM \textit{recurrence} to the overall architecture, we observe a less complex RNN architecture showcased in Figure~\ref{fig:rnn}.
-Let's say that we want to base the agent's decision making (in our case approximated Q-value) not only on current perceived state, but on the $n$ previous ones, $S_t$ being the current one and $S_{t-n}$ the oldest one in our horizon.
-From Figure~\ref{fig:rnn} it is clear that $n$ layers are implemented, each receiving their respective temporal input $(x_n$ to $x_0)$, but at the same time each of them generating an internal \textit{hidden state} H at the \textit{output}, which becomes a part of the next layer {input}, thus propagating the \textit{context} of the $n$ states.
+Let's say that we want to base the agent's decision making (in our case, the approximated Q-value) not only on current perceived state, but on the $n$ previous ones, $S_t$ being the current one and $S_{t-n}$ the oldest one in our horizon.
+From Figure~\ref{fig:rnn} it is clear that $n$ layers are implemented, each receiving their respective temporal input $(x_n$ to $x_0)$, but at the same time each of them generating an internal \textit{hidden state} H at the \textit{output}, which becomes a part of the next layer \textit{input}, thus propagating the \textit{context} of the $n$ states.
 By viewing the main architecture in this \textit{recurrent} perspective it is clear that Figure~\ref{fig:cnn} shows only the \textit{last} network out of $n$ identical ones, each being interconnected with their LSTM layers for essential recurrence property.
 The outlined \textit{last} layer is used to approximate the final Q-values from the outputs of the \textit{last} LSTM layer but its approximations are a product of recurrent context transfer through the previous $n-1$ LSTM layers.